 What might count as an illegal lottery?

 Unless a lottery is licensed by the Gambling Commission or is exempt from the licensing requirements because it is a small society lottery, an incidental non-commercial lottery, customer lottery, private lottery or part of the National Lottery, it is likely to be illegal.
-Promoters should contact a lawyer for advice under the Gambling Act.
+Promoters should seek legal advice to ensure compliance under the Gambling Act so that a product is not considered an ‘illegal lottery’.

 Prize competitions and free draws are free of statutory regulatory control under the Gambling Act.
 Promoters of ‘free draws’ should ensure they do not require consumers to pay to enter.
 The Gambling Act does not require free draws used as product promotions to offer no-purchase entry routes.
 Prize competitions should ensure that the result is based on the knowledge, skill or judgement of participants rather than chance.